 Script Description installpubs2 Installs the pubs2 sample database.
 This database contains data that represents a publishing operation.
 Use this database to test your server connections and to learn Transact-SQL.
 Most of the examples in the Adaptive Server documentation query the pubs2 database. installpubs3 Installs the pubs3 sample database.
 This updated version of pubs2 uses referential integrity.
 In addition, its tables are slightly different than the tables used in pubs2.
 Where noted, the Adaptive Server documentation uses the pubs3 database in its examples. installpix2 Installs the image data that is used with the pubs2 database.
 Note The master device size should be at least 30MB to install the full pubs2 database, including the image data.
-Run the installpix2 script after you run installpubs2 . psdemodb Installs the Powersoft sample database for PC-clients.
-For information on installing psdemodb, see Configuring Adaptive Server Enterprise for your platform.
+Be sure to run the installpix2 script after you run installpubs2 . psdemodb Installs the Powersoft sample database for PC-clients.
+For information on installing psdemodb, see Sybase Adaptive Server Configuration Guide .